HL7/US-Core/input/pagecontent/must-support.md

 ### Presentation of Must Support, Mandatory, and USCDI Requirement Elements in the Formal Profile Views

 On each profile page, several different formal views of the US Core Profile contents are displayed in a tree format under tabs labeled "Differential Table", "Snapshot Table", and "Key Elements Table".
 Several examples below illustrate the presentation of *Must Support* elements and their rules. <span class="bg-success" markdown="1">
-Except where noted, the same rules apply for the *Additional USCDI Requirements* for certifying systems.
+Except where noted, the same rules apply for the *Additional USCDI Requirements* for Certifying Systems.
 </span><!-- new-content -->

 #### Differential Table View